benmiller314/cdm2021spring/plans/lesson-11.md

 ## Homework for next time

-* **Read** about fonts, if you haven't yet, at [https://trydesignlab.com/blog/how-to-choose-the-right-font-for-your-design/](https://trydesignlab.com/blog/how-to-choose-the-right-font-for-your-design/).
+* **Read** about fonts, if you haven't yet, at [https://trydesignlab.com/blog/how-to-choose-the-right-font-for-your-design/](https://trydesignlab.com/blog/how-to-choose-the-right-font-for-your-design/). <!-- Note that I'm still looking for better options here.
+There's maybe a little bit of subtle racism in the pink suit, which the author doesn't like but I think is actually working.
+If you know of a better one-page intro to choosing fonts, please send it my way! -->
    - Optionally, **play** a font-matching game at [www.typeconnection.com](http://www.typeconnection.com/) to get a sense of (a) what sorts of fonts are out there and (b) how designers go about pairing fonts for what Thompson called hierarchy by "style."

 * Compose a **Visual Argument Preview**: an early snapshot of your progress, to get the gears turning, to get practice with GIMP, and to start testing out the ideas from your proposal (or beyond).